Codium-ai/pr-agent/docs/docs/tools/documentation.md

 **Notes**

-- Language that are currently fully supported: Python, Java, C++, JavaScript, TypeScript.
+- Language that are currently fully supported: Python, Java, C++, JavaScript, TypeScript, C#.
 - For languages that are not fully supported, the tool will suggest documentation only for new components in the PR.
 - A previous version of the tool, that offered support only for new components, was deprecated.